-Use a sharp knife to remove the skin and pith from the lemons.
+Use a sharp knife to remove the skin and white pith from the lemons.
 This is lemon jam, not marmalade.
+Traditional jam uses only the flesh of the citrus fruit, not the whole lemon.
 No citrus peel in this recipe.

 Cook it to a lower temperature, and the jam will still be delicious, but more runny.
 Cook it to a higher temperature, and it will be thicker.
 Play around with the temperature and recipe and decide what you like.
 I found 222 to be the perfect Goldilocks, not-too-thin-not-too-thick texture for me.

 If you don't have a thermometer, you can use the classic cold plate test or wrinkle test.
 Traditionally, you put a plate in the freezer, and put a small amount of the hot mixture as it's cooking on the cold plate to cool quickly.
 If the jam wrinkles when you push it with your finger, it's done.
 I have a clever variation on this technique, though--a jam making hack.
 The plate never cools the jam quickly enough for my taste, even straight from the freezer, and I typically have to do the test multiple times before the jam is ready.
 But one time, as I was putting the plate back in the freezer, I saw my daughters' Otter Pops (you know, the ice pops in the plastic tube that you buy at room temperature and then freeze).

 The jam cools much more quickly on the freeze pops than the chilled plate, allowing for quicker analysis of the jam.
 Just rinse off the popsicle and pop it back in the freezer when you're done.